 Zelia N. Breaux

-Born Zelia N. Page in Jefferson City, Missouri, Inman Edward and Zelia Ball Page.
+Born Zelia N. Page in Jefferson City, Missouri, she was the daughter of Inman Edward, and Zelia Ball Page.
 She earned a bachelor's degree in music from the Lincoln Institute, where her father was serving as principal.
 When her father accepted the presidency of the Colored Agricultural and Normal University (now Langston University) on 1 May 1898, he offered her a job as a music teacher and she relocated to Oklahoma Territory.

 In 1918, Breaux left Langston and accepted the position as Supervisor of Music for the segregated Black schools in Oklahoma City.
 She established a music teacher in each grade school in the district, organized the Oklahoma City Community Band, and headed the music department at Douglass High School.
 While at Douglass, she organized a twenty-four-voice chorus, an eighteen-piece symphony orchestra, and several glee clubs.
 At this time, it was unusual for Black schools to offer music training beyond voice instruction, but Breaux believed that the discipline and instruction of classical music served as a catalyst for elevating and mastering life.
 Breaux believed in her independence.

 She lived in Oklahoma City and taught, managed the Aldridge Theater and rental properties, commuting back and forth to Langston, where her husband lived.
 She hired a live-in cook to prepare her meals.
-She was a talented musician and played the trumpet, violin and piano.
-Breaux discouraged her students playing jazz, instructing them in classical music and music theory but she owned the only Black theater in Oklahoma City and often hired blues and jazz musicians to play at her venue.
-Count Basie, Gonzelle White and King Oliver's bands all played there, as well as Ida Cox, Ma Rainey, Bessie Smith and Mamie Smith.
+She was a talented musician and played the trumpet, violin, and piano.
+Breaux discouraged her students from playing jazz, instructing them in classical music and music theory but she owned the only Black theater in Oklahoma City and often hired blues and jazz musicians to play at her venue.
+Count Basie, Gonzelle White, and King Oliver's bands all played there, as well as Ida Cox, Ma Rainey, Bessie Smith, and Mamie Smith.